-Last year’s tights were a bit short in the waist, making them feel like they were always riding down over my rear, thus requiring constant repositioning that resembled some geezer hitching up his trou ( only thing missing for the full effect was the smoking pipe).
-This year’s have a bit of added height, so they’re easier to cinch above the hip bones and acheive the required anchoring.
-Even so, with my skinny rear I still really need suspenders to keep the Opedix working correctly throughout the day — without acting like a geezer fumbling with my waistline.
+Last year’s tights were a bit short in the waist, making them feel like they were always riding down over my rear, thus requiring constant repositioning that resembled some geezer hitching up his trow (only thing missing for the full effect was the smoking pipe).
+This year’s Opedix have a bit of added height, so they’re easier to cinch above the hip bones and achieve the required anchoring.
+Even so, with my skinny rear I still really need suspenders to keep the Opedix working correctly throughout the day — without fumbling with my waistline.

 At the feet, Opedix provide fabric tabs (on the model designed for skiers) that are intended to somehow anchor the tights in your ski boots.
 I found these tabs to be less than ideal (any anchoring effect doesn’t last, and who wants to just stuff a hunk of fabric in their ski boots?)
 Instead, it seems to me that providing a foot stirrup on the tights would be an easy and effective solution.